CHAPTER ELEVEN

 * * *

-new phase that was to be experienced by Garabandal, on August 16th Bishop Beitia left Santander forever.
+As if his departure were also necessary for the new phase that was to be experienced by Garabandal, on August 16th Bishop Beitia left Santander forever.
 The feast of the assumption with its liturgical celebrations, its bouquets of flowers placed at the foot of the Virgin’s statue as it is carried in front of the cathedral, was his last day in the diocese that he had headed for three years.
 Two days later, on August 17th, Bishop Vicente Puchol Montís was installed as his successor.

 With the new bishop, many felt a great euphoria.
 He was young, with a late vocation,(1) extremely personable.
 Others could not avoid feeling wary and uneasy.
 The Spanish Church had already begun to experience in a dramatic way the confusion of mentalities and ideologies that would burst out later in violent confrontations.
 Although the new bishop appeared to be opposing the innovators, it was said of him that he was the initiator, if not the author of the complete change — some spoke of an actual revolution — that was happening in the diocesan seminaries.